 Dave finished the story as unceremoniously as he started it.
 He did not take questions and told us in a convincingly unconvincing manner that it was all just a legend and we should forget about it and go to sleep.
 Again with the gloves slapping the face.

 The pinnacle of this experience occurred the night before our overnight campout.
-Just after lights were turned out, we couldn’t help but overhear a conversation between Dave, Eric and another counselor outside our cabin.
+Just after lights were turned out, we couldn’t help but overhear a conversation between Dave, Eric and another counsellor outside our cabin.
 “The police were here earlier to say that the one-armed brakeman’s been spotted again.”
 “Seriously?
-Do you think we should cancel the camp out?”
+Do you think we should cancel the campout?”
 “I don’t know.
-There’s an all-staff meeting about it at the counselors’ shack.
+There’s an all-staff meeting about it at the counsellors’ shack.
 Let’s go.”

 While Dave respectfully nodded his head in contemplation, Eric burst out laughing.
 The jig was up.
 Dave and Eric confessed to the whole thing being a hoax and explained that it was a pseudo “right of passage” for first time Becket campers.
 We were not amused.
 But as the sun rose the next morning and our preparations for our campout began, we quickly forgave and forgot…that is until Eric decided to mess with our heads one last time by walking through the woods around our campsite that evening swinging a lit lantern.
 The bastard.